apache/iotdb/docs/UserGuide/Reference/SQL-Reference.md

 SHOW ALL TTL
 SHOW TTL ON StorageGroupNames
 Eg.1 SHOW ALL TTL
-This example will show TTLs of all databases.
+This example will show TTLs of all storage groups.
 Eg.2 SHOW TTL ON root.group1,root.group2,root.group3
 This example will show TTLs of the specified 3 groups.
-Notice: databases without TTL will show a "null"
+Notice: storage groups without TTL will show a "null"
 ```

-Notice: When you set TTL to some databases, data out of the TTL will be made invisible
+Notice: When you set TTL to some storage groups, data out of the TTL will be made invisible
 immediately, but because the data files may contain both out-dated and living data or the data files may
 be being used by queries, the physical removal of data is stale.
 If you increase or unset TTL
 just after setting it previously, some previously invisible data may be seen again, but the